EduXimenes/PokemonJS/README.md

 Hello, this is my first WEB POKEMON TYPE GAMING !

 Inside the Public folder, just run index.html and play with a keyboard: W, A, S, D to move the character.

-Or run in the website: https://pokemon-js1.web.app/
+Is possible to run in the website: https://pokemon-js1.web.app/

 This project is in construction.